UBC-MDS/ds-toolbox/chapters/en/slides/module3/module3_03.md

 and is something we often do at the beginning of our project in order to familiarize ourselves with our dataset).

-Note that because if this was the first change we ever made to this file, it would have shown up under the `Untracked` heading in the side panel, indicating that Git is not yet keeping track of this file.
+Note that if this was the first change we ever made to this file, it would have shown up under the `Untracked` heading in the side panel, indicating that Git is not yet keeping track of this file.
+However, in this example, we had already made a previous commit to `eda.ipynb`, which is why it showed up under the Changed heading in the side panel.
-However,
-in this example we had already made a previous commit to `eda.ipynb`, which why it showed up under the `Changed` heading in the side panel.

 ---